espenhogbakk/tortuga/README.md

-# Pirater
+# Tortuga

-Pirater makes it really easy to interact with ThePirateBay.
+Tortuga makes it really easy to interact with ThePirateBay.

 Inspired by: https://github.com/clindsay107/Pirata